 A suspected forged training certificate lands Dr U before a Medical Council hearing – find out how Medical Protection supported her throughout the case.
 By Francis O’Toole, Legal Adviser at Medical Protection.

-Dr U was a specialist in infectious diseases and general internal medicine.
-She submitted a mandatory training module certificate to her locum agency, which purported to show that she had completed an online course called mandatory training.
+Dr U, a specialist trainee, submitted a mandatory training module certificate to her locum agency, which purported to show that she had completed an online course called mandatory training.
 It was alleged by a deputy postgraduate dean that Dr U had falsified the certificate by changing the date on a previous certificate.
 She had not completed the training or received a genuine certificate.

 The dean referred Dr U to the Medical Council.
 Dr U contacted Medical Protection for assistance.